CliffS/ikea-tradfri/README.md

 ### Getting a Device

 To get a device, it is very simple.
-Using the `tradfri` variable created above you call `tradfi.device(name)` where `name` is the name of the device you are looking for.
+Using the `tradfri` variable created above, you call `tradfi.device(name)` where `name` is the name of the device you are looking for.
 It will return the approriate class for `name` or `undefined` if it is not found.

 `name` can also be an array of device names.
 In this case, `trafri.device(array)` will return an array of all the devices matched or an empty array if none are found.
+Currently there is no provision for wildcards.

 ### Device Properties

 These are the properties that are common to all devices.
-All these properties should be considered read-only as changing them will not currently be fed back to the controller.
+All these properties should be considered read-only.
+Changing them will currently not be fed back to the controller.

 - **id** *(integer)*